jsbean/HarmonicNetwork/Documentation/Proposal.md

 ## Future Directions

-I can imagine extending this work to more advanced harmonic functions that may be out of scope for this course: secondary dominants, augmented sixth chords, Neopolitan chords, tritone substitution, etc.
+I can imagine extending this work to more advanced harmonic functions that may be out of scope for this course: secondary dominants, augmented sixth chords, Neapolitan chords, tritone substitution, etc.